University of Missouri - Columbia Archives

 URL: https://muarchives.missouri.edu/c-rg1-s1.html.

-6-6-18-1.
-In each section or in each new series being summarized, the first appearance of an organizational unit name or program name is to be fully spelled out and may be followed by an acronym placed within parenthesis.
+6-5-22-1.
+In each section or in each new series being summarized, or in the first occurrence in a box/container list, the first appearance of an organizational unit name or program name is to be fully spelled out and may be followed by an acronym placed within parenthesis.
 Following references within the inventory or within the same section need not be repeated in the fullest form.

-6-6-18-3.
+6-5-22-3.
 In each section, the first appearance of an individual's name includes the title.
 Following references within the inventory or within the same section need not include the title.
-The correct title is the title at the time the records were created, not the most current title.
+NB: The correct title is the title at the time the records were created, not the most current title.

 UMC; College of Agriculture, Food, and Natural Resources